AlanInglis/AIM/README.md

 ### Example Usage

+The following code is a quick-start guide demonstarting how to use the `aim` package.
+For a more detailed discussion of the functions and their arguments, see the vignette associated with this package.
-The following code demonstartes how to use the `aim` package.
-In the code, we fist build a simple AE model using a single digit from the MNIST data.
+In the code, we fist build a simple AE model using the MNIST data.
 We then calculate the importance of both the input pixels and encoded dimesnions and visualise the results.

 ```r